 Teen Drinking and Driving

-Utah had the lowest teen drinking percentage in the country in 2011, according to the Center for Disease Control.
-At 4.6 percent, the state’s average was far below the national average of 10.1 percent.
+Utah has the lowest teen drinking percentage in the country in 2011, according to the Centers for Disease Control.

 Vehicular Theft in Utah

 Utah saw a decline in vehicle thefts between 2011 and 2012, which brought its rate down to 210.1.
 The FBI recorded the national average of 2012 at 229, 19 points above Utah’s.
 That all changed in 2013 when the number of thefts jumped well above the national average where it remained n 2014.

 Change is constant for a state like Utah.
 Seasons, weather, climates and winds seem to change as fast as the state’s insurance laws and regulations.
 Because of that, here is a list of all the useful information needed to stay protected while driving in Utah.

 - Vehicles driven in the state of Utah must be covered by Liability Insurance.

 - $25,000 covers an person injured or killed in an accident.